Jean-KOUAGOU/1st-place-solution-single-cell-pbs/README.md

 - Pretrained models can also be downloaded, see link on Kaggle to avoid training.

 ## Predicting
+Check that there is a non-empty directory named `trained_models` and that its path is specified in `config/config_test.json`
 - Run `python predict.py` to predict on the test data whose path is specified in `config/config_test.json`.
 This will automatically create a directory `submissions` and store predictions in `submissions/submission.csv`